 Pelvic floor disorders occur only in women and become more common as women age.
-About 1 of 11 women needs surgery for a pelvic floor disorder during her lifetime.
+During their lifetime, about 1 of 11 women needs surgery for a pelvic floor disorder.

 The pelvic floor is a network of muscles, ligaments, and tissues that act like a hammock to support the organs of the pelvis: the uterus, vagina, bladder, urethra, and rectum.
 If the muscles become weak or the ligaments or tissues are stretched or damaged, the pelvic organs or small intestine may drop down and protrude into the vagina.
 If the disorder is severe, the organs may protrude all the way through the opening of the vagina and outside the body.

 Pelvic floor disorders usually result from a combination of factors.
 The following factors commonly contribute to development of these disorders:

 Being pregnant and having a vaginal delivery may weaken or stretch some of the supporting structures in the pelvis.
 Pelvic floor disorders are more common among women who have had several vaginal deliveries, and the risk increases with each delivery.
 The delivery itself may damage nerves, leading to muscle weakness.
 The risk of developing a pelvic floor disorder may be less with a cesarean delivery than with a vaginal delivery.

 As women age, the supporting structures in the pelvis may weaken, making pelvic floor disorders more likely to develop.
 Having a hysterectomy also weakens the structures in the pelvis, making these disorders more likely.